How#

 \[\displaystyle \infty\]

-We can calculate limits using sympy.limit.
+You can calculate using sympy.limit.
 The first argument is the expression, then the variable and finally the expression the variable tends to.

 sympy.limit(expression, variable, value)